Visit a street market

 Brick Lane Music Hall has performances every day with its popular form of musical entertainment.
-Usually you sit down and eat afternoon tea or a three course formal dinner while enjoying the nice shows.
-All year round the Brick Lane Music Hall has performances and they often have a theme that is related to the season.
+Usually, you sit down and have your afternoon tea or a three-course formal dinner while enjoying the nice shows.
+All year-round, the Brick Lane Music Hall has performances, and they often have a theme that is related to the season.
 St. Patrick’s Day and Seaside Special are two examples of themes, and others such as The Sixties Show, Diva and Cockney Sing Song.
-Often, the audience is very involved in the show and during a visit here you can be sure to get a good laugh and really feel thoroughly refreshed after the show is over.
+Often, the audience is very involved in the show, and during a visit here, you can be sure to have a good laugh and really feel thoroughly refreshed after the show is over.
 Both the food and the entertainment are of a high standard at Brick Lane Music Hall.

 The Royal Opera House

-The Royal Opera House is one of the leading opera houses in the world and an attraction that is well worth a visit.
+The Royal Opera House in London is one of the leading opera houses in the world and an attraction that is well worth a visit.
 The building that The Royal Opera is in isn’t that old; it was built in the late 1800s and was recently renovated.
-The opera has however been around longer—it started in the early 1700s and over the years has entertained tourists and Londoners with its amazing opera performances.
-In total there are over two thousand seats for spectators and it is almost always packed during the performances.
-During the day you can book a tour, then take a bite of one of the Royal Opera’s restaurants.
+The opera has, however, been around longer—it started in the early 1700s and, over the years, has entertained tourists and Londoners with its amazing opera performances.
+In total, there are over two thousand seats for spectators, and it is almost always packed during the performances.
+During the day, you can book a tour, then take a bite at one of the Royal Opera’s restaurants.
 Something that is very popular among visitors is to drink tea in the amphitheatre restaurant whilst enjoying a beautiful view of Covent Garden.
-Inside the Royal Opera House are The Royal Ballet and The Orchestra of the Royal Opera with fantastic performances all year round.
+Inside the Royal Opera House are The Royal Ballet and The Orchestra of the Royal Opera, with fantastic performances all year round.
 The performances usually mix classic with modern dance and ballet.